irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 ============
 BICAS can determine that L2 data is either "partially saturated" or "fully saturated" in the following ways:
-(1) time interval being labelled as "partially saturated" in the NSO table, (2) time interval being labelled as "fully saturated" in the NSO table, (3) algorithm examines L2 data and determines that it is "fully saturated".
+(1) time interval is labelled as "partially saturated" in the NSO table, (2) time interval is labelled as "fully saturated" in the NSO table, (3) algorithm examines L2 data and determines that it is "fully saturated".
 NOTE: There is no algorithm for determining whether L2 data is "partially
       saturated".